percy/percy-poller/README.md

 ## Use

-Using percy-poller requires a special token.
+** NOTE: ** Using percy-poller requires a special token.
+The normal token provided on a project's settings page will not work.

 ```
 npm i -g percy-poller